scaleoutsean/solidfire-windows/README.md

 ### Networking

-- Consider using Jumbo Frames on networks used for iSCSI, Live Migration and/or backup
+- Use Jumbo Frames on networks used for iSCSI, Live Migration and/or backup
-- Consider using enterprise-grade network switches such as Mellanox SN2010 (which you can purchase from NetApp)
+- Use enterprise-grade network switches such as Mellanox SN2010 (which you can purchase from NetApp)
+- Consider disabling
-- Consider disabling IPv6 on interfaces on iSCSI network
+  - IPv6 on interfaces on iSCSI network(s), if you don't have other, IPv6 capable iSCSI targets in your environment
-- Consider disabling NIC registration in DNS for interfaces on iSCSI network (also Live Migration and other networks which don't need it)
+  - NIC registration in DNS for interfaces on iSCSI network (also Live Migration and other networks which don't need it)
-- Consider disabling DHCP service on iSCSI and Live Migration network(s), but if you need it, hand out MTU 9000 or such through DHCP options
+  - DHCP service on iSCSI and Live Migration network(s), but if you need it, hand out MTU 9000 or such through DHCP options
+  - NETBIOS on iSCSI and Live Migration network(s)
-- It may be more convenient to combine 2 or 4 Mellanox NICs into 1 or 2 LACP Teams, use Trunk mode and VLANs to segregate workloads and tenants
+- It may be more convenient to combine 2 or 4 Mellanox NICs into 1 or 2 LACP Teams, use Trunk Mode on network switch ports and VLANs on VMSwitch (to segregate workloads and tenants)
-- Some network and other configuration changes may require Windows to be restarted although it won't prompt you
+- Some network and other configuration changes may require Windows to be restarted although it won't prompt you, so if some configuration changes don't take effect, either check the documentation or reboot the server to see if that helps
-- It appears light and moderate workloads don't require any tuning (even Jumbo Frames)
+- It appears light and moderate workloads don't require any tuning on iSCSI client (even Jumbo Frames, although that is reccommended and a semi-hard requirement on the SolidFire/NetApp HCI side)

 ### iSCSI

-- (Optional) Increase the maximum duration of I/O timeouts and lower the frequency of accessibility checks (not sure how much it matters - likely not unless the cluster is very busy)
+- (Optional) Increase the maximum duration of I/O timeouts and lower the frequency of accessibility checks (not sure how much it matters - likely not unless the cluster is very busy or has hundreds of volumes)

 ### Multipath I/O

 - If you don't have multiple links to SolidFire or other iSCSI target, you don't need it (one less thing to install and configure)
 - When adding vendor and product ID to MPIO configuration, use `SolidFir` and `SSD SAN`, respectively (only recommended if you use Multipath-IO)
-- There are no recent comparisons of various Multipath load balancing options (LQD should give best results in terms of performance), so if you're curious you can spend 30 minutes to evaluate them in your environment
+- There are no recent comparisons of various Multipath load balancing options on SolidFire.
+LQD should give best results in terms of performance, but if you're curious you can spend 30 minutes to evaluate them in your environment with your workloads

 ### Disks

-- Maximum SolidFire volume size is 16TB; it's hard to generalize but for an N-node SolidFire cluster one should create N x 2 to N x 4 volumes of 1-4 TB each (example: five node cluster, 10 to 20 volumes, 2-4 TB each)
+- Maximum SolidFire volume size is 16TB; it's hard to generalize but for an N-node SolidFire cluster one could create N x 2 to N x 4 volumes, 1-4 TB each (example: five node cluster, 10 to 20 volumes, 2-4 TB each)
+- SolidFire supports 512e (and defaults to 512e) but newer Hyper-V environments and VMs should work fine with 4kB volumes, so you may want to remember to disable 512e when creating new volumes if that works for you
-- Maximum SolidFire volume performance depends on I/O request sizes and read-write ratio but it tends to be somewhere between traditional flash storage and virtualized distributed flash storage
+- Maximum SolidFire volume performance depends on the I/O request sizes and read-write ratio but it tends to be somewhere between traditional flash storage and virtualized distributed flash storage
-- In the case of very large volumes or very busy workloads (e.g. sustained 30,000 IOPS or 300 MB/s) striped Dynamic Volumes may be used to spread I/O over several volumes, although they have some limitations (in terms of manageability on Windows, for example backup and restore)
+- In the case of very large volumes or very busy workloads (e.g. sustained 30,000 IOPS or 300 MB/s) striped Dynamic Volumes may be used to spread I/O over several volumes, although they have some limitations (in terms of manageability on Windows, for example backup and restore).
+Don't unnecessarily complicate things
 - Another way to spread the workload is to spread single VM's disks over several different (Cluster Shared or other) SolidFire volumes.
-This helps if worklaod isn't concentrated on one hot file (in which case striped Dynamic Volumes can be used)
+This helps if the workload isn't concentrated on one hot file (in which case striped Dynamic Volumes can be used)
-- The (Default) 4kB NTFS block size ought to work best in terms of efficiency, but there is no anectodal evidence so this should be confirmed in practice through testing
+- The (Default) 4kB NTFS block size ought to work best in terms of efficiency, but there is no anectodal evidence so this should be confirmed in practice through testing.
+There are various practices for SQL Server (based on type of SQL data (DB, log, etc.) and use case (OLTP, OLAP, etc) so you can split such workloads across disks with different properties
 - Windows Storage Spaces aren't supported with iSCSI (they can be configured and work similarly to striped Dynamic Volumes, although with Storage Spaces strips are wider)

 ### Hyper-V